HISTORY OF THE KING OF PRUSSIA, Fore Street Bovey Tracey.

 THE KING OF PRUSSIA IN THE NINETEENTH CENTURY

-By the time of the 1841 Census Robert Pascoe lived at The King of Prussia as the publican.15 He was approximately forty years old.
+By February 1840 Robert Pascoe was living at The King of Prussia as the publican.
+That month a fire broke out and valuable items and furniture were lost with nearby houses being consumed by the flames.
+The 1841 Census gives further information on Robert Pascoe and his family.19 He was approximately forty years old.
 With him was his wife Mary Pascoe approximately thirty-five years old, a son Samuel aged 15 years, a son Robert aged eleven years, a daughter Fanny aged 8 years, a son John aged 5 years, a daughter Mary aged three years, and a baby Elizabeth who was three months old.
 Pascoe was living there as a sub-tenant of John Tapper.
 Pascoe had married into the Tapper family in 1825.
-Two months later the tithes and land tax of various properties in Bovey Tracey including Glass’s tenement were advertised for sale.16 Robert Pascoe took advantage of this and on the 1844 Land Tax Assessment he was listed as both the owner and the occupier together with others of a holding called Glass’s tenement which, from a later advertisement can be confirmed as being in Mary Street.17 The tax payable was 8s, far higher than for that of a medieval holding such as number seventy in the rent roll.
+Two months later the tithes and land tax of various properties in Bovey Tracey including Glass’s tenement were advertised for sale.20 Robert Pascoe took advantage of this and on the 1844 Land Tax Assessment he was listed as both the owner and the occupier together with others of a holding called Glass’s tenement which, from a later advertisement can be confirmed as being in Mary Street.21 The tax payable was 8s, far higher than for that of a medieval holding such as number seventy in the rent roll.
 As we will see later, Pascoe was an entrepreneur and the purchase of Glass’s tenement was part of his business development.

 The Borough Court held in 1852 recorded that John Tapper senior was deceased and the King of Prussia tenancy officially passed to his son also John Tapper.
 Such change of tenancy was called an alienation and the new tenant paid a fee, called a fine.
 The family actually living there was the Pascoes.